-Astronomical unit conversionslength conversions » astronomical unit conversions
+Astronomical unit conversions

-The astronomical unit is a unit of distance used in astronomy equal to approximately 149,597,870.7x103 meters (1 AU ≈ 149.60x109 m), the base unit of length in the International System of Units (SI).
+The astronomical unit is a unit of distance used in astronomy equal to approximately 149,597,870.7 × 103 meters (1 AU ≈ 149.60 × 109 m), the base unit of length in the International System of Units (SI).

 The astronomical unit is an approximate astronomical measurement unit of distance as it depends on the heliocentric gravitational constant which is the product of the gravitational constant G and the solar mass.
 Neither the gravitational constant nor the solar mass can be measured to high accuracy in SI units.

 Common astronomical measurement units include the parsec (1 AU ≈ 4.8481 × 10-6 pc) and the light-year (1 AU ≈ 15.813 × 10-6 ly).

 Plural: astronomical units